BeStateless/RAMCloud/README.md

     docker run -it --rm --net ramcloud-net zookeeper zkCli.sh -server ramcloud-node-1

 The command may be run within the dev-env or on your host, it does not matter.

+# Modifying Integration Test Packages

+Changes to command-line packages used in the development environment container need to be made to config/Dockerfile.dev, and changes to command-line packages used in the node containers running RAMCloud or ZooKeeper need to be made to config/Dockerfile.node

+Changes to the packages used in the Integration Tests (python 2.7) need to be made to config/Pipfile.
+Then, within the development environment container, do the following:

+    cd /src/config
+    pipenv update

+This will modify the config/Pipfile.lock file with the appropriate new packages, existing package versions, and modified hash values.

 # Known Unit Test Issues